 Make sure to pack all of your essentials for long-haul bus rides.
 Buses are one of the cheapest and most efficient ways to get around while backpacking in Australia.
 A number of companies offer hop-on hop-off services and package deals for the ultimate flexibility and affordability.
-Like we mentioned before, the travel distances in Australia may be longer than you expect so come prepared with your headphones, neck pillow, and Tam-Tams in tow.
+As we mentioned before, the travel distances in Australia may be longer than you expect so come prepared with your headphones, neck pillow, and Tam-Tams in tow.

-It can be all too easy to give into exhaustion night after night.
+It can be all too easy to give in to exhaustion night after night.
 We don’t blame you, after all, there is so much to do and see in the daylight.
 However, party hostels and backpacker bars are abundant in Australia.
 They can be a great way to let loose and meet potential travel mates, or bond with your current ones.
 If the rowdy festivities aren’t quite your scene there are plenty of world-class rooftop bars for sipping on novelty cocktails and hipster hideaways that sport local craft beers.
 Whatever your preference, don’t miss out on all the fun after dark.
 Australians love to party and it shows.

 Don’t be afraid to speak to locals!
 Australians are eager to share their opinions on the best beaches, restaurants, and bars.
 They can give you the advice you won’t always find on listicles of the most Instagrammable spots.
 If you want to find hidden gems and explore off the beaten path there’s no better way to do so than by asking those who call Australia their home.
 Experience the country like those who know it best.